zhenyong/notebook/ts/howto-tips.md

 // but required in type 'Flattern<typeof Animal>'.(2741)
 const dogA: Dog = {prototype: Animal}
 ```
-## How to ensure that the generic type is an Class type and not a primitive type
+## How to ensure that the generic type is an Class (Object) type and not a primitive type

 ```ts
 export type Prop<T> = { new (...args: any[]): T & object }